joshpoll/bluefish/README.md

   - https://mbostock.github.io/protovis/ex/hotel.html
   - https://observablehq.com/@observablehq/bertin-hotel

+longer-term goals:
+- label layout
+- annotations
+- fancier highlighting to support trees case? can maybe use boundaries for that?

 # DONE (mostly):

 - note: using a position modifier is potentially confusing and doesn't play nicely with positioning